AuDigitalHealth/ci-medicare-records/pages/_includes/profiles.md

   </tr>
    <tr>
       <td><a href="StructureDefinition-flag-air-1.html">Australian Immunisation Register Notice</a></td>
-      <td>The purpose of this profile is to define a representation of the Australian Immunisation Register (AIR) notice such as notice an individual has an exemption record or has finished a National Immunisation Program schedule.</td>
+      <td>This profile defines a representation of an Australian Immunisation Register (AIR) notice for an individual.
+A notice may include information that an individual has an exemption record or has finished a National Immunisation Program schedule.</td>
    </tr>
  </tbody>
 </table>